-- Because the partnership business is jointly run, it is necessary that all the partners agree with things that are being done.
-This means that in some circumstances there are fewer freedoms with regards to the management of the business.
-Especially compared to sole traders.
+- The partnership business is jointly run which makes it necessary for all the partners have to agree with things that are being done.
+This means that in some circumstances, there are fewer freedoms with regards to the management of the business especially compared to sole traders.
 However, there is still more flexibility than with limited liability partnership where the directors must bow to the will of the members (shareholders).

-- Ordinary Partnerships are subject to unlimited liability, which means that each of the partners shares the liability and financial risks of the business.
-Which can be off-putting to some people.
-This can be countered by the formation of a limited liability partnership firm, which benefits from the advantages of limited liability granted to limited companies, while still taking advantage of the flexibility of the partnership model.
+- Ordinary Partnerships are subject to unlimited liability, which means that each of the partners shares the liability and financial risks of the business which can be off-putting to some people.
+This can be countered by the formation of a limited liability partnership firm, which benefits from the advantages of limited liability granted to limited companies, while taking advantage of the flexibility of the partnership model.

 - Partners share the profits equally.
 This can lead to inconsistency where one or more partners aren’t putting a fair share of effort into the running or management of the business, but still reaping the rewards.

 - One of the major disadvantages of partnership firm registration is the taxation laws which means that the partners must pay tax in the same way as sole traders, each submitting a Self-Assessment tax return each year.
 The current laws mean that if the partnership (and the partners) bring in more than a certain level, they are subject to greater levels of personal taxation rather than they would be in a limited company.
 This means that in most cases, setting up a limited company would be more beneficial as the taxation laws are more favourable.